- Contact Us

 2) Unlimited flat/fixed rate Meet-me: For a low monthly rate, you can enjoy unlimited 24/7 conferencing services.
 Everyone dials the access number (in most cases, it would be a long-distance number) and then keys in their passcode.
 That's it!
 You can conference as much as you want, as long as you want for as little as $9 per month for 5 incoming lines.
 Flat rate meet-me is the ideal solution for heavy conference users, particularly for internal organizational conferences.

 3) Local access (dialing a local number) Meet-me: We have local conference call-in numbers in over 50 cities across the U.S. and Canada.
 All of the numbers are connected to a common conference bridge.
 So, your colleagues in Chicago, San Francisco, Miami and Houston, can all call a local number and be placed in the same conference.
 Pretty amazing!
 Better yet, the service rates are remarkably low, at only 2.9 cents per minute, per person.

 4) Operator managed Meet-me: Have an important call?
 Then have our professional operators do the work for you.
 They will call out to each of your participants and place them into the conference.
 Your guests only have to answer the phone.
 You can also get additional services, including Question and Answer moderation, collection of data from each party, and monitoring.

 Meet-me phone conferencing services have come a long way in the past few years.
 Rates are much lower and the services have been expanded with many more options.
-If you are looking to add meet-me to your business arsenal, give us a call at 877-254-2424 and we can set you up in no time.
+If you are looking to add meet-me to your business arsenal, give us a call at the above number and we can set you up in no time.
 There is no set-up fee and you'll enjoy outstanding customer service.
 Contact us today!

 Submitted by lees on Sun, 2013-04-21 13:29